No items found.

 Q. Should LDN be cycled?

 A. There is no need to cycle LDN.
-LDN has a short half-life of 4 to 6 hours so taking it once a day would afford a significant drug free period.
+LDN has a short half-life of 4 to 6 hours so taking it once a day creates a substantial drug-free interval each day.

 Q. May LDN be stopped abruptly?